Ymbra/migrate_default_content/README.md

 Admin,internal:/admin,main,0,,9250aef9-a7b9-43f1-ae49-4e872bcceb7f
 Extend,internal:/admin/modules,main,0,menu_link_content:9250aef9-a7b9-43f1-ae49-4e872bcceb7f

-TODO: be ablo to set a menu item for an entity (e.g. a node) like entity:node/76 but using an id that is not changing like the uuid Meanwhile you can set path for you nodes an internal links to it like
+TODO: be able to set a menu item for an entity (e.g. a node) like entity:node/76 but using an id that is not changing like the uuid Meanwhile you can set path for you nodes an internal links to it like